Lowe’s Military Discount – Save 10% Every Day

 • Taxes or fees

-Your discount isn’t redeemable for cash, is nontransferable and can’t be combined with price adjustments made at a manager’s discretion.
+The military discount isn’t redeemable for cash or transferable and can’t be combined with price adjustments made at a manager’s discretion.

-Lowe’s military discount is for personal use only, and not for commercial services.
-It also won’t apply to market-priced commodities like lumber, cables, electrical wire, plywood or oriented strand board.
+Lowe’s military discount is for personal use only and does not apply to commercial services.
+It also won’t apply to market-priced commodities like lumber, cables, electrical wire, plywood, or oriented strand board.

 Other Ways Lowe’s Helps the Military Community

-Lowe’s supports the military community through their ongoing policy of hiring and providing scholarships for veterans, creating safe and affordable veteran’s housing and preferred veterans parking at store locations.
+Lowe’s supports the military community through its ongoing policy of hiring and providing veterans scholarships and offering preferred veteran parking at store locations.

 About Post Author